Digital Thermometer For Coffee Brewing

 Can I use any thermometer for coffee brewing?

 Not all thermometers are designed for liquid brewing, so it is better to choose one that responds quickly and can handle hot water safely.
-A general-purpose kitchen thermometer may work, but it is less convenient if the probe is too bulky or the readings are slow.
+A general-purpose kitchen thermometer may work, but it is less convenient if the probe is too bulky, the display is hard to read near steam, or the reading takes long enough that the kettle cools before you pour.

 Do I need a digital thermometer if my kettle has temperature control?